 This trigger can include tapping surfaces with long fingernails or with the tips of the fingers for a softer sound.
 Many get creative with the surfaces that they tap to vary the different sounds that can be made by tapping.

 Most ASMR videos feature some type of physical touch.
 If you have ever felt relaxed while getting a haircut or a simple doctor’s examination, you may have experienced this ASMR trigger.
 The most common use of physical touch in ASMR videos includes simulating hair playing or face touching.
+Try a basic scalp massager, or something more advanced for an at-home experience.

 While personal attention intersects with physical touch, it falls into a broader category.
 Sometimes, just having someone look at and speak to you with unbroken attention can trigger ASMR tingles.